alvinjo/SterlingRoundUp/README.md

   - If I had more time, I would have my solution use AWS SQS.
 Much nicer to implement and it supports proper re-driving of DLQ
 - H2 DB
   - Would rather use a persistent storage solution.
 DynamoDB since it is cheap and easy to implement.
+  - Perhaps PostgreSQL since it's still structured and can also make use of stored procedures and other powerful features.

 <br>